 Rule 506 under Regulation D, the most widely used exemption from the registration requirements of the Securities Act of 1933, permits issuers to offer and sell securities to an unlimited number of “accredited investors” and up to 35 non-accredited investors.
 On Wednesday, May 25, 2011, the SEC issued proposed rules that would deny the Rule 506 exemption to persons who have been involved in certain “disqualifying events” described in the release.
 The proposed amendments are in accordance with Section 926 of the Dodd-Frank Act, which requires the SEC to adopt rules denying the availability of securities offering exemptions where certain “felons and other ‘bad actors” are involved.

-Comments on the proposed revisions are due by July 14, 2011 and may be submitted using the SEC’s Internet comment form, or by sending an email to firstname.lastname@example.org and including File No. S7-21-11 on the subject line.
-For additional information, please contact Zac Rosenberg, Compliance Consultant by email at email@example.com or by phone at (619) 278-0020.
+Comments on the proposed revisions are due by July 14, 2011, and maybe submitted using the SEC’s Internet comment form, or by sending an email to email@example.com and including File No. S7-21-11 on the subject line.
+For additional information, contact us at (619) 278-0020 to schedule your consultation.